-As rural situations become safer and more stable, more women choose to return to their rural homes as rapidly as they can.
-When this is the case, many women forego the urban Maison Dorcas option in order to return home.
-Responding to this, Panzi has created two "One-Stop Centers," basically small, rural hospitals, with a doctor(s) resident, to provide medical and psychosocial treatment to rural communities.
-In addition, Panzi has created a number of "Rural Dorcas" locations to provide livelihoods and other services to women in their own communities.
+Some women, however, choose to return to their rural homes as rapidly as they can rather than seek after-care in Bukavu.
+When this is the case, the survivors forego the urban Maison Dorcas option in order to return home.
+To address this, Panzi has created "Rural Dorcas" programs to provide livelihoods and other services to women in their own communities.
+These services provide job skills training and access to the other pillars of the holistic healing model in rural communities.